The ‘Call Me Kat’ farewell to Leslie Jordan featuring Dolly Parton will have you sobbing

 “Nothing going to be the same without him,” reflects a wistful Kat (Mayim Bialik).

-A crew member then brings out Jordan’s empty director’s chair.
-The five main cast members place one of Jordan’s distinctive sequinned jackets on the back.
+John Griffin then brings out Jordan’s empty director’s chair.
+The five main cast members gather around it and place one of Jordan’s distinctive sequinned jackets on the back.
 Co-star Cheyenne Jackson is visibly upset.

 Watch below.